 Redraw the lines back onto the spoon that was removed when shaping took place, and then make a stab cut along the spoon bowl.
 Allow a tolerance line - this line will be removed when you have the correct levels/shape.
 When you make a stab cut, ease pressure off as the chisel nears the baseline that is the line drawn on the side.
 In another case the unsightly cuts, if left, will look bad.

-Make stab cuts each side of the under/over lines and remove wood chips.
-Each cut will be angular and will need to be the same depth so that they look as if they will meet under the 'over' line.
+Make stab cuts on each side of the under/over lines and remove wood chips.
+Each cut will be angular and will need to be the same depth so that they look as if they will meet under the «over» line.
 Then continue with the remaining under/over lines.
 Please don't worry yet about the dotted line on outer edges.

 Carving the heart

 Now soften the angular lines once all the unders/overs have been cut, so that the Celtic knotwork appears as a nice continual and flowing line.
 These lines can be sloped over all the Celtic knotwork to give a camber effect.

 Step 10: Remove wood at the base of the heart

 As you work on the under/overs where the heart is, remove wood at the base of the heart first, please don’t forget to stab cut.
 That it allows the 'under' cuts on the Celtic knotwork to be done and to stand proud of the heart.